hadrienj/hadrienj.github.io/_posts/2018-03-24-Deep-Learning-Book-Series-2.12-Example-Principal-Components-Analysis.md

 # Introduction

-This chapter is the last chapter of this series on linear algebra!
-It is about Principal Components Analysis.
-We will use some knowledge that we acquired along the preceding chapters of the series to understand this important data analysis tool!
+This is the last chapter of this series on linear algebra!
+It is about Principal Components Analysis (PCA).
+We will use some knowledge that we acquired along the preceding chapters to understand this important data analysis tool!
 Feel free to check out the preceding chapters!

 # 2.12 Example - Principal Components Analysis